Lorenzo Cain

 1 in a Series of 5

-The other Royals ball players on the list to be painted are Mike Moustakas, Eric Housmer, Alex Gordon and Salvador Perez.
-Keep an eye an AORT5.com for the latest on the series.
+The other Royals ball players on the original list of 5 to be painted are: Mike Moustakas, Eric Housmer, Alex Gordon and Salvador Perez.

 About Lorenzo Cain